 - Complexity Has to Live Somewhere.
 A great deal of work, even in this organization, goes toward reducing complexity — or trying to, at least.
 As Fred Herbert explains here, though, complexity never actually disappears, it just gets shifted around until “with nowhere to go, it has to roam everywhere in your system, both in your code and in people’s heads.
 And as people shift around and leave, our understanding of it erodes.”
 I believe in building systems as simple as possible, but no simpler.
 Understand the limits of this pursuit, and the real cost of taking it to the extreme.

 - Write a brag document.
 Everyone gets evaluated.
 In the Army, those take the form of regular counsellings.
 To make your supervisor’s job easier, and to make you look great, keep a list of things you did since your last evaluation.
-I do my best to keep track of everything my Soldiers do, but this has proven much more effective.
+I do my best to keep track of everything my soldiers do, but this has proven much more effective.
+Julia Evans offers some more great career advice along these same lines in Things your manager might not know.

 - Computers can be understood.
 Modern computers have gotten so complex that the prospect of trying to understand them intimidates a lot of people.
 Unfortunately, many use that fear as an excuse not to even try.
 As professionals, though, we have a responsibility to develop this expertise.
 Nelson Elhage has some good advice for tackling this gargantuan task.